biostars/conda-ready-entrez-direct/README.md

 ### Rationale

-The official entrez-direct install script connects to the internet to download certain software, and with that breaks the bioconda install.
+The official entrez-direct install script connects to the internet to download certain software, and that process is not compatible with the bioconda install.

 This repository prepackages entrez-direct to contain all code inside the repository.